 Very salty sweat could be another warming sign, this is usually coincided with excessive thirst and or craving salty foods and drinks.
 Your body will swell (bloated belly) and typically you aren’t urinating nearly as much as normal (this would very individual, of course).
 Headaches are a symptom I have personally experienced, and if my electrolytes are not quickly replenished those headaches are often followed with nausea and or confusion.

 There are several ways to prevent these symptoms, first and foremost is staying hydrated.
 Limit your alcohol consumption (alcohol will encourage dehydration and electrolyte loss).
 Eat a healthy diet high in those minerals lost through sweat like; bananas, sweet potatoes (potassium), quinoa, pumpkin & sunflower seeds (magnesium), and tomato sauce (sodium).

-And, if preventative measures still do not reduce your symptoms you may also take supplements that will help restore these electrolytes both on a daily basis as well as taking them during exercise, like Recovery e21 to restore electrolyte balance.
+And, if preventative measures still do not reduce your symptoms you may also take supplements that will help restore these electrolytes both on a daily basis as well as taking them during exercise, like these products to restore electrolyte balance.

 Should I just go eat a Cheeseburger?